-About 22,000 women are diagnosed with ovarian cancer in the U.S. every year.
-Unfortunately, many of these cases are not discovered until the disease is advanced, and successful treatment is difficult.
+About 20,000 women are diagnosed with ovarian cancer in the U.S. every year.
+Many cases are not discovered until the disease is advanced, and successful treatment is difficult.
 That’s a primary reason why ovarian cancer accounts for more deaths than any other malignancy of the female reproductive organs, according to the American Cancer Society.

-However, there’s good news about the disease.
-The rate of ovarian cancer diagnoses has been falling and, while it is still difficult to effectively treat if the cancer is not found in an early stage, researchers are making progress in understanding exactly what ovarian cancer is, and how different types respond best to different therapies.
+The rate of ovarian cancer diagnoses has been falling, however.
+While it is still difficult to effectively treat if the cancer is not found in an early stage, researchers are making progress in understanding exactly what ovarian cancer is and how different types respond best to different therapies.

 Types of ovarian cancer

 Ovaries, the reproductive organs in women that produce ova (eggs) and release the female hormones estrogen and progesterone, are primarily made of three different types of cells.
-And different kinds of ovarian cancer, as well as benign and borderline (not cancerous but show pre-cancerous changes) ovarian tumors, begin in these cells and have varying characteristics.
+Different kinds of ovarian cancer, as well as benign and borderline (not cancerous but show pre-cancerous changes) ovarian tumors, begin in those cells and have varying characteristics.

 Tumors can develop in ovarian germ cells, which form the ova.
 While most ovarian germ cell tumors are benign, some are cancerous and may be life-threatening.
-However, only about two percent of ovarian cancers are this type.
+Only about two percent of ovarian cancers are this type, however.

-When biopsied, specific features of the tumor cells are used to classify epithelial ovarian carcinomas into different types:
+When biopsied, specific features are used to classify epithelial ovarian carcinomas into different types:

 - Serous (the most common type of ovarian cancer)